 MS in Biomedical Sciences with Emphasis in Biomedical Sciences

-The MS program in Basic Biomedical Sciences provides in-depth training to prepare scientists in interdisciplinary basic research (molecular, cellular, organ and integrative).
+The MS in Biomedical Sciences with emphasis in Biomedical Sciences provides in-depth training to prepare scientists in interdisciplinary basic research (molecular, cellular, organ and integrative).
 Departmental faculty members represent diverse Medical-related basic science disciplines that provide a unique opportunity for biomedical research training.
 Core courses include physiology, cell biology and an introduction to research methodology.
 The multidisciplinary focus of the program is also emphasized in the candidate’s MS program committee.

 Financial Aid from the Program